ntgptit/repeatwise/00_docs/02-system-analysis/use-cases/UC-002-user-login.md

 ## 2. Brief Description

-Registered user logs into the system using email and password.
+Registered user logs into the system using username or email and password.
 System authenticates the user and issues a JWT token for accessing protected resources.

 ## 3. Preconditions